vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 ## Creating Editor part of Plug-In <a name="chapter-4"></a>

 In Xcode 11.4 there still an issue when previewing SwiftUI made for macOS when UI files placed into separate framework.
-Attempt to preview raises error 😮📛.
+Attempt to preview raises an error 😮📛.

 ```log
  GenericHumanReadableError: unexpected error occurred